 Eventually, Linda realized that ending a decades-long relationship was better than hanging onto a childhood legacy that had turned toxic.

-Ending a toxic friendship
+How to get out of a toxic friendship

-Phillips adds that friendships can be salvaged if both sides are willing to try.
+Phillips adds that friendships can only be salvaged if both sides are willing to try.
 That entails the toxic person admitting “they have played a part in how the friendship has become what it is, and acknowledge they have personal work to do”.

-Most of us would want to avoid a big showdown or an uncomfortable conversation, but often that’s what’s needed to bring things to a head.
+Most of us would want to avoid a big showdown or an uncomfortable confrontation, but often that’s what’s needed to bring things to a head.
 The fallout may be painful, but worth going through to get back your sense of self and find peace.
 According to Phillips, there are positive ways of doing that.
 “Create boundaries, never be ugly or disrespectful, but at the same time put yourself first.
 Be prepared for the toxic person to become emotionally reactive and possibly unable to communicate in a healthy way.
 Have an exit strategy and be mentally prepared to keep your cool and remain focused and reasonable,” she says.

 Linda, too, is in a better place, the weight of her toxic friendship with Jenny now lifted.
 “It’s a great shame, but mostly I feel relief that she’s no longer in my life.
 I’ve moved on and I’m very happy.”